Contact sales

-When deciding if cellular connectivity or LoRaWAN is right for your IoT project, it helps to start with the use case and work backward to the tech.
+When deciding between cellular connectivity, LoRaWAN, or a combination of the two for your IoT project, it helps to start with the use case and work backward to the tech.
 This guide will give you what you need to know to do just that.

 The discussion is often heavily based around a technical comparison between LoRaWAN and cellular connectivity.
 The technical side is important, but it's the wrong place to start.